cybros-network/cybros-network/docs/how-to.md

 #### Add the worker to the pool

-Use Alice to send the extrinsic `offchainComputingWorkers.authorizeWorker(poolId, worker)`
+Use Alice to send the extrinsic `offchainComputing.authorizeWorker(poolId, worker)`
 - `poolId` fill `101`
 - `worker` fill `5CmLkeupoN7tSthSD6hFj9wHYc9RyMRAWb38uo5BD6LEViGw` (we got the address from the worker starting)